SSWConsulting/SSW.Rules.Content/rules/chewing-the-fat/rule.md

 It may sometimes be tempting to skip a scheduled CTF, but to maintain habits, it's important to try to send one out anyway.
 One simple idea for a CTF that could be used in times when you may not have anything else to talk about is how you implement your CTF process itself.
 This way you can get feedback from your team on what they think of the process and any changes (or ideas for future editions) they may have.

-3. Submit your rule for review.
-4. Add your rule to a category.
-See [How to Add and Edit Categories and Top Categories](https://github.com/SSWConsulting/SSW.Rules.Content/wiki/How-to-Add-and-Edit-Categories-and-Top-Categories).